provenance-io/provenance/docs/Building.md

 ### CLevelDB

-By default, `provenanced` is built with without CLevelDB support.
+By default, `provenanced` is built without CLevelDB support.
 Building with CLevelDB support is also possible.
 See `WITH_CLEVELDB` in [Build Options](#build-options) below.

 To download, build, and install the C LevelDB library on your system: